greydevv/mango-compiler/README.md

 ### Introduction
-This repository hosts the compiler for my custom programming language, Katana.
-I'm pretty indecisive when naming things, so Katana might change in the future.
+This repository hosts the compiler for my custom programming language, Mango.
+I'm pretty indecisive when naming things, so Mango might change in the future.
 Oops.

-Katana is a programming language inspired by the likes of [Python](https://www.python.org/), [Swift](https://developer.apple.com/swift/), [C](https://en.wikipedia.org/wiki/C_%28programming_language%29), and [C++](https://en.wikipedia.org/wiki/C%2B%2B).
-The goal of this project is to create a compiler with Katana as the proof-of-concept.
+Mango is a programming language inspired by the likes of [Python](https://www.python.org/), [Swift](https://developer.apple.com/swift/), [C](https://en.wikipedia.org/wiki/C_%28programming_language%29), and [C++](https://en.wikipedia.org/wiki/C%2B%2B).
+The goal of this project is to create a compiler with Mango as the proof-of-concept.

 ### Language Reference